-Fernandez overcomes Bencic to reach last 16
+Fernandez overcomes Bencic as Kerber knocked out

 The Canadian, 19, came through 7-6 (7-5) 3-6 7-5 in the third round in Paris.

-US Open finalist Fernandez saved two set points at 5-4 down in the opening set before breaking serve and then winning the subsequent tie-break.
+In the first match of the day on Court Philippe Chatrier, US Open finalist Fernandez saved two set points at 5-4 down in the opening set before breaking serve and then winning the subsequent tie-break.

-Switzerland's Olympic champion Bencic took set two but Fernandez fought back from 2-0 and 40-0 down to take the decider at Roland Garros.
+Switzerland's Olympic champion Bencic levelled the match but Fernandez fought back from 2-0 and 40-0 down to take the decider.

-Fernandez was broken by Bencic when she served for the match at 5-4 but immediately broke her opponent again and closed it out at the second attempt.
+Fernandez, 19, was broken by Bencic when she served for the match at 5-4 but immediately broke her opponent again and closed it out at the second attempt.

-Fernandez, 19, will next face 20-year-old American Amanda Anisimova, who progressed when an injured Karolina Muchova was forced to retire from their third-round match with the score 6-7 (7-9) 6-2 3-0.
+She will next face 20-year-old American Amanda Anisimova, who progressed when an injured Karolina Muchova was forced to retire from their third-round match with the score 6-7 (7-9) 6-2 3-0.

 The Czech Republic's Muchova fell heavily on her right ankle at 2-2 in the second set and her discomfort was immediately clear, as she hid her face in a towel while receiving treatment during the changeover.